HLasse/TextDescriptives/paper/readme.md

 `paper.md` contains the paper submitted to JOSS

-`paper_quarter.qmd` contains the same contant as `paper.md` but with a different yaml preamble that allows it to be converted to a nice arxiv-style pdf.
+`paper_quarter.qmd` contains the same content as `paper.md` but with a different yaml preamble that allows it to be converted to a nice arxiv-style pdf.
 To render to arxiv preprint do the following:

 ```
 # install the quarto-arxiv template (https://github.com/mikemahoney218/quarto-arxiv)